Skip to content

 Start the axes from zero

-Sorting of columns
+Sorting of bars

 Chart as an entry point

-In this case, clicking on the column opens the corresponding report.
-The column must have the hover state.
-You can add the Click to view details text to the chart tooltip for clarity.
+For example, clicking on a bar opens the corresponding report.
+The bar should have the hover state.
+For clarity, you can add a "Click to view details" message to the chart's tooltip.

 Released under the MIT License.